 What is a Broody Hen?

 A broody hen is an adult female chicken that has the maternal instinct to want to hatch a clutch of eggs.
-So, your broody hen wants to become a mother for next few months.
+So, your broody hen wants to become a mother for the next few months.

 Her goal is simple: to sit and hatch a clutch of eggs then raise her new family until the chicks are old enough to survive on their own.

-Broody hens often will hatch one or two clutches of eggs per year, and picking the best broody hen breeds ensure you always have a hen or two each year ready to hatch your newest chickens.
+Broody hens often will hatch one or two clutches of eggs per year, and picking the best broody hen breeds ensures you always have a hen or two each year ready to hatch your newest chickens.